 The first time I ran a Twitter advert, Twitter told me it had generated approximately 70 visitors.
 Only a handful of them were recorded in Google Analytics.
-Not all bot traffic is easy to spot, and some advertising platforms allow you to filter it out.
-Using platforms like Beacon you can identify these them and reduce wasted advertising spend.
+It’s not easy to spot bot traffic on your campaigns without using specialist bot protection like Beacon which detects and mitigates against bots AKA click fraud.

 5. It is not just about the advert